zwang695/alexa-skills-list/skills/B01H9SAXSO/README.md

 * *Alexa, run Dad Bot*

-Whether you are away at college, at camp, or just need some fatherly advice ... launch Dad-Bot for a virtual hug with some words of wisdom from your Dad.
+Whether you are away at college, at camp, or just need some fatherly advice ... launch Dad-Bot to access a vast collection of advice.

+"Dad Says: Listen often.
+Talk less."

+The Dad-Bot skill is inspired by my daughter who is heading back to college.
+I wanted to make sure that fatherly advice was never too far away when she needs a few words of wisdom.

+This special collection of advice is curated from personal experience, with lots of input from some awesome friends and family.
+Much of the fatherly advice has been passed down from generations.

+"Dad Says: I will always love you.
+No matter what."

 ***